dddrrreee/cs240lx-20spr/labs/12-interrupt-based-checks/README.md

      we replace them with a branch instruction that jumps to custom checking routine for that specific instruction address.
-Because the jump is the same size as the load or store, the program binary does not change size ("dialate") and so we do not have to patch program addresses (infeasible if you can't reliably classify code and data).
+Because the jump is the same size as the load or store, the program binary does not change size ("dilate") and so we do not have to patch program addresses (infeasible if you can't reliably classify code and data).
-     Because the trampoline is customized to that specific instruction, we can hardcode any knowledge it needs, including the return address it needs to jump back to.
+     Because the trampoline is customized to that specific instruction, we can hard-code any knowledge it needs, including the return address it needs to jump back to.

      This means that when we interrupt a load or store once, the check will be performed for all future executions.
 I.e., it is sticky, or persistent.

-  4. While step (3) gives us much more contol over the program, there are large blind spots until we instrument everything --- we will miss large chunks of code that only run for a short while or do not repeat.
-We will build a trivial "restore-and-replay" setup to your code that will allow you restart your progam over and over, until you have covered all of its code.
+  4. While step (3) gives us much more control over the program, there are large blind spots until we instrument everything --- we will miss large chunks of code that only run for a short while or do not repeat.
+We will build a trivial "restore-and-replay" setup to your code that will allow you restart your program over and over, until you have covered all of its code.
 You can then check it on a thorough, final run.